abhilast/cloudflare-labs/module05/README.md

 ```
 173.245.48.0/20
-    â†' First 20 bits are fixed: 173.245.48
+    → First 20 bits are fixed: 173.245.48
-    â†' Last 12 bits can vary: .0 through .255 on multiple octets
+    → Last 12 bits can vary: .0 through .255 on multiple octets
-    â†' Covers 4,096 IP addresses
+    → Covers 4,096 IP addresses
-    â†' Range: 173.245.48.0 - 173.245.63.255
+    → Range: 173.245.48.0 - 173.245.63.255

 123.45.67.89/32
-    â†' All 32 bits are fixed (single IP)
+    → All 32 bits are fixed (single IP)
-    â†' Covers exactly 1 IP address: 123.45.67.89
+    → Covers exactly 1 IP address: 123.45.67.89
-    â†' Used for whitelisting your exact IP
+    → Used for whitelisting your exact IP

 0.0.0.0/0
-    â†' Zero bits fixed (all can vary)
+    → Zero bits fixed (all can vary)
-    â†' Covers ALL possible IP addresses
+    → Covers ALL possible IP addresses
-    â†' Used for "allow from anywhere"
+    → Used for "allow from anywhere"
 ```

 **Quick reference for common prefixes:**